nikksno/MacHete/README.md

 #### Workflow setup

-You'll always be working on a workstation, which is a normal mac [not the server] possibly freshly installed and with no customizations.
-Always work on an external drive [and make backups].
-This will allow you to easily have everything you need on any other workstations you might work on.
-Apple tools fail often and keep failing after.
-You'll have to rotate workstation sooner or later.
-Trust me.
 Create a folder on the external drive called Macs.
 Inside create the following subfolders:

 01. 01 | macOS installers
 02. 02 | Software and Scripts